-As a leading research-oriented business school, Olin has a network of partners on campus, in the St. Louis community and around the world.
-Students are able to apply what they've learned in the classroom to real-world situations through experiential learning opportunities that include student consulting, internships, case competitions and study abroad programs, among others.
+As a leading research-oriented business school, Olin has a network of partners on campus, in the St. Louis community, and around the world.
+Students are able to apply what they have learned in the classroom to real-world situations through experiential learning opportunities that include student consulting, internships, case competitions, and study abroad programs, among others.
 Students also develop an entrepreneurial mindset that allows them to act nimbly and quickly in the constantly changing business landscape.

 Olin is a welcoming community that allows for a deeper level of interaction, participation and program customization.
 Students can rely on support from faculty, staff and their peers while feeling accomplished in the rigorous course work.

 The Center for Experiential Learning (CEL) is an educational center at Olin Business School.
 The CEL facilitates real-world experiential learning opportunities for students via live consulting engagements.
 Each year, the CEL oversees 120+ student-driven projects with more than 550 Washington University students under the auspices of dozens of expert advisers and faculty.
 The CEL’s partners include startups, nonprofits, multinational enterprises, and NGOs in St. Louis, across the country and around the globe.
 Visit the Center for Experiential Learning website for more information.